Updated: Jul 26

 We have been aware of the ghost fishing problem since the 1980s and in recent years the issue has received increasing political attention.
 Governments now know that we need better regulations for fishers, which are effective on an international scale.
 Thankfully, we are starting to see legislation come into place (Matsuoka et al, 2005; Gilman, 2015).
 For instance, the entire country of Belize has taken a huge stance on the issue - completely banning all gillnet fishing in their waters, to reduce their contribution to ghost fishing!
 To learn more you can head over to You’d Better Belize It.

 The situation is bad, but we can always improve it!
 We just have to make the effort!
 We have a moral obligation to clean up the mess that we have created - ensuring that all fishing gear is responsibley removed from our oceans and that we have better systems in place to ensure that continued littering is kept to a minimum.

 If you would like to help, you can attend (or even organise your own!) beach clean-up effort.

 Andrady AL (2015).
-Persistence of Plastic Litter in the Oceans.
+Persistence of plastic litter in the oceans.
 In: Bergmann M, Gutow L & Klages M (Eds.).
 Marine Anthropogenic Litter.
-Springer, Cham Swutzerland. pp 57-72.
+Springer, Cham Switzerland. pp 57-72.
 Access online.